Sulfide Solid-State Batteries Gaining Traction

 Firm Lithium Technology Technology: A Three-Pronged Push

-Firm-lithium Technology, a Chinese startup, has recently achieved key milestones:
+Firm Lithium Technology, a Chinese startup, has recently achieved several key milestones across funding, production capacity, and market expansion:

-Funding: Completed Series A round backed by Chaowei Power’s subsidiary and SAIC’s investment arm.
+Funding: The company has completed its Series A round, backed by a subsidiary of Chaowei Power and SAIC’s investment arm.

-Market Expansion: Partnered with a Beijing-based high-end electric motorcycle brand, expanding beyond consumer electronics.
-Yili aims for vehicle integration in 2026 and passenger vehicle scale-up by 2027.
+Market Expansion: Firm Lithium has partnered with a Beijing-based premium electric motorcycle brand, marking its expansion beyond consumer electronics.
+The company aims to achieve vehicle integration by 2026 and scale up to passenger vehicles by 2027.

 Early-Stage Competition: Carving Out Niches

-Competition is emerging among solid-state battery startups.
-For example, Chunli New Energy, focused on polymer-based ASSBs, launched a 200 MWh production line in late 2024, targeting e-bikes.
+Competition among solid-state battery startups is beginning to take shape.
+For instance, Chunli New Energy, which focuses on polymer-based ASSBs, launched a 200 MWh production line in late 2024, targeting the e-bike market.

 Supply Chain Breakthroughs: Electrolyte Production Scaling Up

-• Zhongke Gu’neng: Received ton-level sulfide orders in 2025.
-Built a 100-ton/year electrolyte line and 100 MWh pilot line in Changzhou.
-Uses proprietary gas-phase synthesis and wet coating processes.
+• Zhongke Gu’neng: Secured ton-level sulfide electrolyte orders in 2025 and established a 100-ton/year production line alongside a 100 MWh pilot line in Changzhou.
+The company utilizes proprietary gas-phase synthesis and wet coating technologies.

-• Tianshi Kefeng: Raised tens of millions in angel funding.
-Plans a tens-of-ton electrolyte powder line in 2025, expanding to hundred-ton scale by 2026-2027.
-Samples sent to CATL, Gotion, Ronbay, etc.
+• Tianshi Kefeng: Raised tens of millions of RMB in angel funding and plans to build a tens-of-ton electrolyte powder production line in 2025, with expansion to hundred-ton scale between 2026 and 2027.
+Samples have already been delivered to leading players such as CATL, Gotion, and Ronbay.

-Currently, most sulfide ASSB startups are targeting low-speed, light-duty, or cost-insensitive applications first—a pragmatic move to secure early market share and validate technology on smaller cells before moving to passenger EVs.
+Most sulfide-based ASSB startups are currently targeting low-speed, light-duty, or cost-insensitive applications.
+This pragmatic “low-to-high” strategy allows them to secure early market share and validate their technologies on smaller cells before moving into passenger EV applications.

-Notably, no sulfide-focused startup has yet formed a deep partnership with an automaker in China.
-In contrast, players using oxide-polymer composite routes (e.g., Tailan, Weilan, Qingtao) have already secured strong EV maker backing through a stepwise “semi-solid to all-solid” strategy.
+Notably, no sulfide-focused startup has yet established a deep partnership with an automaker in China.
+In contrast, companies pursuing oxide-polymer composite routes—such as Tailan, Weilan, and Qingtao—have already secured strong backing from EV manufacturers through a stepwise “semi-solid to all-solid” transition strategy.

-Whether sulfide-focused startups can overcome this gap and establish a leading position remains a key storyline to watch.
+Whether sulfide-focused startups can bridge this gap and establish a leading position remains a key development to watch.

 Note: This article is adapted and summarized from publicly available reporting by Gaogong Lithium Battery (GGII).
 The original data and viewpoints belong to GGII.